Blackpool manager Ian Holloway dismisses Blackburn link

 "I'm very proud to be the Blackpool manager and what I think about other football clubs is nobody else's business.

-"At the moment, I'm relishing the opportunity to take my team to Burnley (on Saturday) and how proud I am of my Blackpool team.
+"At the moment, I'm relishing the opportunity to (on Saturday) and how proud I am of my Blackpool team.
 The rest of it is complete and utter nonsense."

 Holloway became Blackpool boss in the summer of 2009 and led the Seasiders to promotion via the Championship play-offs in his first season in charge.